How to Invest $100: A Beginner's Guide for 2026

 $100 feels small.
 It isn’t.

-The reason it doesn’t feel significant is because we evaluate investments by what they are today rather than what they become over time. $100 invested at 8% annually from age 25 becomes more than $2,000 by age 65 - not because $100 is a lot of money, but because 40 years of compound interest is.
+Here’s how to invest $100 in 2026: open a Roth IRA at Fidelity or Vanguard, transfer the money in, and buy a broad index fund like FZROX or VTI.
+The whole sequence takes about 20 minutes.
+The reason $100 doesn’t feel significant is because we evaluate investments by what they are today rather than what they become over time. $100 invested at 8% annually from age 25 becomes more than $2,000 by age 65 - not because $100 is a lot of money, but because 40 years of compound interest is.
 And that 40-year clock only starts when you actually open the account.

 This guide removes every obstacle between you and doing it today.